UX DesignEnd-to-EndUser FlowsPrototypingProblem FramingCollaboration

 Results

-• Registration experience: Mobile-first, step-guided registration replaced the previous bulky single form
+• Registration experience: Mobile-first, step-guided registration replaced the previous step-heavy, input-dense flow

 • MFA and security: Multi-factor authentication introduced into registration; users no longer need to manually enable MFA